How to Get Your Security Deposit Back After Moving Out (Step-by-Step Guide)

 • Replacing any missing or broken fixtures that were present when you moved in

 For anything more significant, do not attempt a DIY fix and hope it goes unnoticed.
-Instead, flag it to the landlord in writing before you leave.
+Flag it to the landlord in writing before you leave.
 An email that says “I noticed the bathroom tap is dripping and I want to make you aware” documents that you identified it.
-This avoids the landlord later claiming you deliberately concealed damage.
+This prevents the landlord from later claiming you deliberately concealed damage.

 How to Get Your Security Deposit Back — The Step-by-Step Process

-Getting your full deposit back is not just about luck.
-It follows a clear sequence.
-Follow these steps from the moment your lease ends, and you give yourself the strongest possible chance.
+Getting your full deposit back follows a clear sequence.
+These steps start the moment your lease ends.

 Step 1 — Give Proper Written Notice

-In most rental markets, you are required to give your landlord written notice before vacating.
+In most rental markets, you must give your landlord written notice before leaving.
 The standard notice period is 30 days, though your lease may specify a longer period.

 Verbal notice is not enough.
 Send your notice by email or recorded post and keep a copy.
 Your notice should clearly state: